 Interest or Dividends on Capital Prohibited.
 The Cooperative shall at all times be operated on a cooperative not-for-profit basis for the mutual benefit of its patrons.
 No interest or dividends shall be paid or payable by the Cooperative on any capital furnished by its patrons.
 Members shall have no individual or separate interest in the property or assets of the Cooperative except as provided herein.

 Patronage Capital in Connection with Furnishing Electric Energy.
 In the furnishing of electric energy, the Cooperative’s operations shall be so conducted that all patrons, members and non-members alike, will through their patronage, furnish capital for the Cooperative.
 In order to induce patronage and to assure that the Cooperative will operate on a not-for-profit basis, the Cooperative is obligated to account on a patronage basis to all its patrons, members and non-members alike, for all amounts received and receivable from the furnishing of electric energy in excess of operating costs and expenses properly chargeable against the furnishing of electric energy.
 All such amounts in excess of operating costs and expenses at the moment of receipt by the Cooperative are received with the understanding that they are furnished by the patrons, members and non-members alike, as capital.
-The Cooperative is obligated to pay by credits to a capital account for each patron all such amounts in excess of operating costs and expenses.
+The Cooperative is obligated to pay by allocation of credits to a capital account for each patron all such amounts in excess of operating costs and expenses.
 The books and records of the Cooperative shall be set up and kept in such a manner that at the end of each fiscal year the amount of capital, if any, so furnished by each patron is clearly reflected and credited in an appropriate record to the patron’s capital account, and the Cooperative shall within a reasonable time after the close of the fiscal year notify each patron of the amount of capital so credited to the patron’s account, provided that individual notices of such amounts furnished by each patron shall not be required if the Cooperative notifies all patrons of the aggregate amount of such excess and provides a clear explanation of how such patron may compute and determine the specific amount of capital so credited to the patron and upon the request of a patron, the Cooperative shall notify the patron of the amount of capital so credited to the patron’s account.
-All such amounts credited to the capital account of any patron shall have the same status as though they had been paid to the patron in cash in pursuance of a legal obligation to do so and the patron had then furnished the Cooperative corresponding amounts for capital.
+All such amounts credited to the capital account of any patron shall have the same status as though they had been paid to the patron in cash in pursuance of a legal obligation to do so and the patron had then furnished the Cooperative corresponding amounts

 All other amounts received by the Cooperative from its operations in excess of costs and expenses shall, insofar as permitted by law, be (a) used to offset any losses incurred during the current or any prior fiscal year and (b) to the extent not needed for that purpose, allocated to its patrons on a patronage basis.
 Any amount so allocated shall be included as a part of the capital credited to the accounts of patrons, as herein provided.